Ginver/GINVER/README.md

 ##### After a couple of years working in the fashion industry as a product developer & coordinator I've become more and more interested in the tech industry.
 About a year ago I decided to learn frontend development and got very much hooked on it.

-My most representative work so far is pinned to my profile: food operator...
+#####
+since last year I've been learning: modern front-end development - Single Page Apps with React & APIs.
+Building and understanding apps from scratch and experiencing the entire design process through a final assignment and developing it yourself. at the moment: I am continuing my development and trying to gain more and more experience by practicing a lot to make “pixel perfect” CSS designs based on professional Figma designs. on my to-do list: Server Side Rendering with Next.js & Connecting CMS systems to my apps is

 ##### I am strong in finding new and creative solutions to problems, successful at implementing new strategies, designs and bringing detail-oriented work to any project.
 I enjoy acquiring new knowledge and developing new skills with great enthusiasm to quickly perform my tasks independently.
 I do all this with a smile and I always try to create a good working atmosphere around me.